 12. And when it comes to preparing for a career, he suggests, “Make a list and put down the things you like about your close friends and the qualities of those who you don’t like.
 Start focusing on the habits that you like and make it a part of your lives and change the qualities that you do not like.
 It’s enormously important to have people work with you in life, people will work with you if they like you.
 You choose what kind of human being you will be and others choose whether to associate with you or be led by you.”

 13. Warren enjoys every day at the office as he never knows when it could be a big buy day.
-So that his respected decisions do not become trends and attracts a lot of competition, he tries to invest quietly.
+So that his respected decisions do not become trends and attract a lot of competition, he tries to invest quietly.
 He believes, “You have to learn to value businesses, you don’t have to be right on anything except one.
 There is no game like playing stocks, except you should not play too often.”

 14. Being humorous, having a humble lifestyle and yet a shrewd business man within, he addressed a room full of students with an IQ of 160, to sell the extra 30 points to someone who needs it, as that’s all they need to be investors.